huggingface/hub-docs/docs/hub/billing.md

 	<img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/billing/billing-dashboard-dark.png"/>
 </div>

-Compute services usage is billed separately from PRO and Enterprise Hub subscriptions (and potential excess storage).
+Compute services usage is billed separately from PRO and Enterprise Hub subscriptions (and potential private storage).
 Invoices for compute services are edited at the beginning of each month.

 ## Available payment methods